The New Idea Award

 THE NEW IDEA AWARD

-The goal of this RFA is to evaluate novel concepts that could lead to significant improvements in the clinical outcomes, including quality of life, of patients with hematological malignancies.
+The goal of this program is to advance novel concepts that may eventually lead to significant improvements in the clinical outcomes, including quality of life, of patients with hematological malignancies.
 Grants will support initial exploration of untested but potentially transformative research ideas and treatment approaches.
 In order to receive such an award, applicants must succinctly describe the innovative idea/approach and a method for testing it within the one year grant period.

-Grants will be awarded in an amount of up to $100,000 for a one-year grant period.
-Depending on the response and quality of the proposals, there may be up to 8 awards.
+Grants will be awarded in an amount of up to $100,000 for a one year grant period.

 Investigators in academic laboratories are eligible to apply.
 Investigators must demonstrate that their research environment is equipped and suitable for the proposed study.
 Collaboration between multiple investigators to strengthen the proposed work will be considered favorably, but is not a requirement.
 Applicants need not be United States (U.S.) citizens nor be associated with a U.S.-based institution.
 Applicants should hold a Ph.D., M.D., D.V.M. or equivalent degree.